marcomacchia99/TIAGo_Object_Grasping/README.md

 q = R.from_matrix(results.detected_objects[0].rotation).as_quat()
 ```

-Finally we ended up the node with the publishers to the '/sofar/target_pose/relative' and the '/sofar/target_pose/relative/stamped' for the Pose and PoseStamped topic for rispectively publish the correct relative position of the coordinate frame of the object with respect to the robot camera frame and the one used to visualize it on RViz.
+Finally we ended up the node with the publishers to the '/sofar/target_pose/relative' and the '/sofar/target_pose/relative/stamped' for the Pose and PoseStamped topic for rispectively publish the correct relative position of the coordinate frame of the object with respect to the robot camera frame and the other was used to visualize it on RViz to have an extra feedback.

 Object change of coordinates to base frame
 -------

-As already mentioned above, the coordinates taken from the geometry_msgs topic are with respect to the camera frame of the Tiago robot.
+As already mentioned, the coordinates taken from the geometry_msgs topic are with respect to the camera frame of the Tiago robot.
 It is therefore necessary, through a transformation, to make a change of coordinates to pass to the reference system with respect to the base frame.
 To do this we used tf2 package to have the right transformation.

 We made up the __RelToAbsolute__ service which is build with this structure: